-For students holding an A.A.S. degree the department offers the B.A.S. degree in Applied Science, with concentra-
+For students holding an A.A.S. degree the department offers the B.A.S. degree in Applied Science, with concentrations in digital media management, digital publishing, emergency management, fire service management, operations management, municipal operations management, and technical graphics.